 Cost Savings: In the event that expenses for a CDBG Planning grant projects are less than the projected costs and grant award, Commerce may, in its sole discretion, authorize additional related planning efforts for the same facility to enhance the overall project or reduce the grant award accordingly.

-Uniform Relocation Act: CDBG Planning grants funding the preparation of preliminary engineering (PER) or architectural (PAR) reports that consider, recommend or require the acquisition of real property are subject to the Uniform Relocation Act (URA).
-Grantees are encouraged to contact CDD staff anytime acquisition is being considered as part of a planning grant application or award, to ensure all necessary and appropriate URA procedures are followed.
+Uniform Relocation Act: PERs and PARs funded with CDBG Planning grants which consider, recommend or require the acquisition of real property are subject to the Uniform Relocation Act.
+Grantees are encouraged to contact Community MT staff anytime acquisition is considered as part of a planning grant application or project, to ensure all necessary and appropriate URA procedures are followed.

 Procurement of Professional Services

 To be eligible for reimbursement, professional architectural or engineering services must be procured in compliance with federal and state laws, including but not limited to, 2 CFR Part 200 and applicable sections of MCA 18-8-201 through 212.
-The local government will be required to submit evidence showing the procurement process was followed and provide documentation of the review and selection process, prior to requesting reimbursement.
-In order to ensure that expenditures will be eligible for reimbursement, please contact a CDD staff member directly for guidance before procuring professional services or incurring any costs for which the local government may later request reimbursement.
+The grantee will be required to submit documentation demonstrating the procurement process, including the review and selection process, prior to requesting reimbursement.
+See Chapter 3 of the CDBG Grant Administration Manual for guidance on procurement.
+To ensure that expenditures will be eligible for reimbursement, please contact Community MT directly for guidance before procuring professional services or incurring any costs for which the local government may later request reimbursement.

-For procurement of planners, grant writers and consultants, CDBG recommends using the formal RFP process to increase the community’s ability to hire the best qualified consultant.
+For procurement of planners, grant writers and consultants, CDBG recommends using the formal Request for Proposals process to increase the community’s ability to hire the best qualified consultant.
 A planning RFP should be concise, contain all the important information needed for firms to respond in a factual manner, and indicate the services the consultant would be expected to provide.
 It also should include information regarding the time frame, factors that will be used to evaluate the responses, and a contact person.
+A sample RFP is in the “Procurement” toolkit of the CDBG Grant Administration Manual.

+All grantees must comply with the CDBG requirements for Disadvantaged Owned Businesses, Women Owned Businesses, and Minority Owned Businesses and Section 3 when procuring for professional services.

 Disadvantaged Business Enterprise Requirements

-Outreach to qualified Disadvantaged Business Enterprise and Women-owned Business Enterprise and Minority-owned Business Enterprise (all referred to as DBE) firms should be completed each time a procurement action is undertaken.
-For most projects, this would mean notifying DBE firms at the time of issuing a Request for Proposals (RFP) or Request for Qualifications (RFQ) to hire an engineer, architect or planner.
-A sample Letter of Work Notification to DBE firms may be found on the CDD website.
+Outreach to qualified DBE/MBE/WBE firms should be completed each time a procurement action is undertaken.
+For most projects, this would mean notifying DBE/MBE/WBE firms at the time of issuing a RFP or Request for Qualifications to hire an engineer, architect, land surveyor, or planner.
+A sample Letter of Work Notification to DBE/MBE/WBE firms may be found in the CDBG Grant Administration Manual .

-A list of Montana Disadvantaged Business Enterprises created by the Montana Department of Transportation (MDT) Disadvantaged Business Enterprise Program may be found by calling MDT at (406) 444-6337 or downloaded from their .
+A list of Montana DBE may be found by calling MDT at (406) 444-6337 or on their website.

-The primary objective of this requirement is that grantees and any sub-grantees take all necessary affirmative steps to ensure that DBEs are used when possible in the procurement of goods and services for CDBG funded activities.
-In order to accomplish this DBE-related objective, CDBG Planning grantees must take the following affirmative steps:
+The primary objective of this requirement is that grantees and any sub-grantees take all necessary affirmative steps to ensure that DBE/MBE/WBEs are used when possible in the procurement of goods and services for CDBG funded activities.
+In order to accomplish this DBE/MBE/WBE-related objective, CDBG Planning grantees must take the following affirmative steps:

-Ensure that small and minority-owned businesses and women-owned business enterprises are solicited whenever they are potential sources of goods or services;
+Ensure that DBE/MBE/WBEs are solicited whenever they are potential sources of goods or services; and

-Divide total requirements -- when economically feasible and consistent with state law -- into smaller tasks or quantities to permit maximum participation by small and minority businesses and women's business enterprises.
+Divide total requirements -- when economically feasible and consistent with state law -- into smaller tasks or quantities to permit maximum participation by DBE/MBE/WBEs.

 Grantees and sub-grantees are also encouraged to use firms located in labor surplus areas when possible.
-The U.S. Department of Labor has designated Big Horn County, Glacier County, Lincoln County, and Mineral County as labor surplus areas in Montana.
+Visit the U.S. Department of Labor’s website to view the currently designated labor surplus areas in Montana.

 Section 3 Requirements